Homepage > Education and Learning > Schools > Find a School > School Search

 - Parents are invited to attend the school visits if required.

-The new building (Autumn Term 2022) will also be fully accessible and includes a wheelchair accessible lift.
-There will be parking facilities and drop off/pick up points which will be accessible by all.
+The new building includes a wheelchair accessible lift.
+There are parking facilities and drop off/pick up points which are accessible by all.

-- The buildings are partially wheelchair accessible.
+- The buildings are wheelchair accessible.
 Access into all classrooms, halls and the outdoors is appropriate for use with wheelchairs and walking aids.
-There is an accessibility toilet on both premises.
+There is an accessibility toilet in both buildings.

 - We ensure where possible, that equipment used is accessible to all children regardless of their needs.